Deployment

 dashboard LoadBalancer xxx.xx.xxx.xxx xxx.xx.xxx.xxx 80:31831/TCP,443:30974/TCP 15m app=wazuh-dashboard

-Optional: On a local cluster deployment where the external IP address is not accessible, you can use port-forward:
+For a local cluster deployment where the external IP address is not accessible, you can access the Wazuh dashboard using a port-forward as shown below:

 The default credentials are admin:SecretPassword.